 Need for Proper Planning with 7/1/25 Deadline.

-Due to the current problems in the consolidation process, the latest date to start is in late October or early November.
-The biggest issue is you are at the mercy of the student loan servicers and the Department of Education (DOE).
+Due to the current problems in the consolidation process, the latest date to start is in mid-November.
+The biggest issue is that borrowers are at the mercy of student loan servicers and the Department of Education (DOE).
 The process involves a series of loan consolidations, both paper and electronic.
 It also includes proper tax filing advice and repayment selection.
-The DOE and loan services do many changes manually, which is another planning problem that can add time.
+The DOE and loan services require manual changes for this process, another planning problem that can add time.

 Advantages of Double Consolidation

-The biggest advantage of the Parent PLUS Double Consolidation is that it can reduce the payment by over 50%.
-Parent PLUS loans are limited to only one Income-Driven Repayment (IDR).
-This method is called Income-Contingent Repayment or ICR.
+The most significant advantage of the Parent PLUS Double Consolidation is that it can reduce the payment by over 50%.
+Parent PLUS loans are limited to only one Income-Driven Repayment (IDR) method called Income-Contingent Repayment (ICR).
 This method uses a 20% discretionary income factor.
-By completing the Double Consolidation, you open up the other IDR methods that use a discretionary income factor of 10%.
+By completing the Double Consolidation, borrowers are able to enroll in the other IDR methods that use a 10% discretionary income factor.

 If you have the proper employment, Parent PLUS loans can be forgiven using the Public Service Loan Forgiveness (PSLF) rules.